-- 1. Submit an application to the Belmont College Records Office. - 2.
+- 1. Complete application procedures as outlined in the College Course Catalog and Student Handbook. - 2.
 Submit application to advance stand to the nursing program no later than the Monday of midterms the semester prior to entry to the program. - 3.
-Successfully completed Belmont College's admission testing and all required developmental courses.
-Students must complete all required developmental education courses with a letter grade of C or higher prior to beginning the nursing program at Belmont College. - 4.
-Satisfactorily complete BIO 2110 (Anatomy & Physiology I), MAT 1110 (Allied Health Math) by obtaining a C or higher.
+Satisfactorily complete BIO 2110 (Anatomy & Physiology I).
+MAT 1110 (Allied Health Math) by obtaining a C or higher.
 ADN students must also complete PSY1120 (General Psychology) by obtaining a C or higher.
-Prior college courses will be reviewed for possible transfer to determine equivalency or substitutions for the above. - 5.
-BIO2110.
-BIO2112.
-BIO2120 and MAT1110 or their transfer equivalent or substitution will only be accepted if three years old or less at time of application to the nursing program. - 6.
-Upon application, the student's GPA must be at least 2.5 and then maintained at a minimum of a 2.0 average. - 7.
+Prior college courses will be reviewed for possible transfer to determine equivalency or substitutions for the above. - 4.
+BIO2110, BIO2112, BIO2120 and MAT1110 or their transfer equivalent or substitution will only be accepted if three years old or less at time of application to the nursing program. - 5.
+Upon application, the student's GPA must be at least 2.5 and then maintained at a minimum of a 2.0 average. - 6.
 Successfully pass advance standing testing with 80% pass score (with no rounding of points and no option for remediation or any further testing) for retained knowledge in theory and nursing skills.
 Students must possess satisfactory knowledge of nursing fundamentals.
 Students will successfully complete at least three nursing skills as identified by the Director of Nursing and/or Nursing Faculty in the nursing skills lab.
 Students will be charged for advanced standing testing.